abugov/bankleumi-test/README.md

 3. to simplify terraform integration and save me time (since i am running jenkins on mac) i am using TERRAFORM_BINARY param, in real-life scenario i would use the terraform plugin as described https://spacelift.io/blog/terraform-jenkins

+4. Assumption #1: terraform is responsible to upload to S3

-4. Assumption #1: pipeline is run only once
+5. Assumption #2: pipeline is run only once
 	* I assumed there is no need to support re-run.
 	* in real-life scenario i would have implemented this differently to support updates of the lambda-code as such:
 		* add another lambda named "refresh lambda" to terraform, which is responsible to update the code of the original lambda. using "aws_s3_bucket_notification" i will trigger the "refresh lambda"